 - Choose one of: English 30-1 or English 30-2.

 - Choose one of: Social Studies 30-1 or Social Studies 30-2.

 - Choose at least 10 credits in Grade 12 level courses other than English 30-1/30-2 or Social 30-1/30-2.

 - Choose other courses sufficient to bring your credit total to at least 100.

 Returning Grade 12 Students

-As a student returning to Grade 12 at Memorial Composite High, you are not guaranteed admission to our main campus.
-Parkland School Division #70 policy 14 state that the majority of students are expected to complete high school within three years of enrolling in Grade 10.
+As a potential student returning to Grade 12 at Memorial Composite High, you are not guaranteed admission to our main campus.
+Parkland School Division's Policy 14 states that the majority of students are expected to complete high school within three years of enrolling in Grade 10.